-- 130. Plaintiffs reallege and incorporate by reference all of the allegations set forth in paragraphs 1 through 129 above. - 131.
-InterCoast had a pecuniary interest in the enrollment of Plaintiffs in its LPN Program. - 132.
-InterCoast supplied false information to Plaintiffs when it stated that its LPN Program was or would become accredited by NLCAC, and would provide nursing education of a sufficient quality to permit them to prepare for taking the NCLEX, become LPNs, and become gainfully employed. - 133.
-InterCoast failed to exercise reasonable care or competence to verify that its LPN Program was or would become accredited by NLCAC, and would provide quality nursing education sufficient to permit them to prepare for taking the NCLEX, become LPNs, and obtain gainful employment.
+- 131. Plaintiffs reallege the allegations set forth in paragraphs 1 through 130 above. - 132.
+InterCoast had a pecuniary interest in the enrollment of Plaintiffs in its LPN Program. - 133.
+InterCoast supplied false information to Plaintiffs when it stated that its LPN Program was or would become accredited by NLCAC and/or ACEN, and would provide nursing education of a sufficient quality to permit them to prepare for taking the NCLEX, become LPNs, and become gainfully employed. - 134.
+InterCoast failed to exercise reasonable care or competence to verify that its LPN Program was or would become accredited by NLCAC and/or ACEN, and would provide quality nursing education sufficient to permit them to prepare for taking the NCLEX, become LPNs, and obtain gainful employment.

-134. Plaintiffs justifiably relied upon this false information when they enrolled in and paid the costs for the InterCoast LPN Program.
+135. Plaintiffs justifiably relied upon this false information when they enrolled in and paid the costs for the InterCoast LPN Program.